Customer Service Hours

 Vented gas logs produce a byproduct of carbon monoxide that needs to be allowed to escape to the outside through a chimney or flue.
 Every time these appliances are used, the damper must be opened, just as with a wood-burning fireplace.

-The good news is these gas logs are much more realistic looking than ventless gas logs.
+The good news is these gas logs are much more realistic-looking than ventless gas logs.
 The flames are much taller and will flicker around much like a wood-burning fire.
 It is for this reason that vented gas logs are a good choice for people thinking of making the switch from a wood-burning fireplace to a gas fireplace.
-The type of logs is customizable as well, whether you feel a sturdy oak or a beautiful birch will match the aesthetic of your room better.

 Pros of Vented Gas Logs